RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 ### Text to speech
 Written text is synthesised into speech and played audibly to the user

+### Video Sign Language Interpreter
+A sign language interpreter who is visible to a Deaf sign language user and can hear the room and speak to it.
+They will translate speech into sign language for a user and translate the users sign language back into speech for other users.
+This can be tiring to do so sign language interpreters often work in pairs, switching over regularly.

 ### Visual sound effects
 In a virtual space objects that make sounds can have captions or speech bubbles placed on them to make them accessible for people with hearing loss.